 Users who are addicted spend more time on Facebook and tend to feel uneasy when they can’t engage with the platform.

-All and all, it seems stress, and social media can be a bad mix, especially for stressed teens who are constantly pressured to achieve academic success.
+All in all, it seems stress and social media can be a bad mix, especially for stressed teens constantly pressured to achieve academic success.

 To read other articles in regard to mental health, teenagers, and possibly getting help for them, click here.